pysan3/Norg-Tutorial/norg_tutorial.md

 `:Neorg export to-file foo.md` -> Exports to `foo.md` in markdown format.

-This is a function to export to `suffix` with the same dir and name of current file
+This is a function to export to `suffix` with the same dir and name of current file.
 ```lua
 local export_file = function(suffix, open_preview)
     local dst = vim.fn.fnamemodify(vim.fn.expand("%"), ":~:.:r") .. suffix -- same name but with suffix